 Northern offers a variety of unique opportunities for students and community members to study and learn outside the United States.
 These opportunities are led by experienced faculty and come with the option to enroll in credit-bearing courses.

-San Salvador Island, Bahamas
+San Salvador, Bahamas

-Led by Dr. Alyssa Anderson and Janne Jockheck Holt, this course will focus on tropical marine and island biology at Gerace Research Station on San Salvador in the Bahamas.
+This course focuses on learning about tropical marine and island biology on the island of San Salvador in the Bahamas.
 Learning will include a combination of traditional lecture, field, and laboratory explorations of marine and island biology.
-Prior to travel, weekly class sessions will be held to familiarize students with course goals and expectations, develop familiarity with concepts and environments unique to the marine and island setting, and explore relevant literature.
-Time spent on the island will be largely hands-on.
-Considering that there is so much to see and learn on the island, days will be long and intense.
+Prior to travel, class sessions will be held to familiarize students with course goals and expectations, develop familiarity with concepts and environments unique to the marine and island setting, and explore relevant literature and research.

-San Salvador offers the perfect environment to observe ecological processes, evolutionary histories, and biodiversity trends unique to islands.
+The island of San Salvador offers the perfect environment to observe ecological processes, evolutionary histories, and biodiversity trends unique to islands.
 The island also provides a great variety of unique terrestrial and aquatic habitats to explore and study.
 Terrestrial habitats include scrub forests, sandy and rocky shorelines, and limestone caves, while aquatic habitats include coral reefs, sea grass beds, mangrove zones, intertidal areas, and inland saline ponds.